Trading Days in a Year – So How Many are There Really?

-How to calculate the number of trading days per year
+How to calculate the number of trading days in a year

-Since you have posed the question question of how many trading days in a year, let me first provide you an answer.
+Since you have posed the question of how many trading days in a year there are, let me first provide you an answer.
 On average there are ~ 251 days per year.
 This calculation is broken down into the following inputs:

 # of Days in the Year – # of Weekends – # of Half Trading Days – # of Holidays = Total Trading Days per Year

 Based on this formula let’s look at the number of trading days for 2014.